CFRS-DT

-CFRS-DT, virtual channel 4.1 (VHF digital channel 13), is a Noovo owned-and-operated television station licensed to Saguenay, Quebec, Canada, operating as a de facto semi-satellite of Montreal flagship CFJP-DT.
-The station is owned by the Bell Media subsidiary of BCE Inc. CFRS-DT's studios are located on Rue Racine Est (co-located with sister stations CFIX-FM and CJAB-FM) in the former city of Chicoutimi, and its transmitter is located atop Mount Valin.
+CFRS-DT (channel 4) is a television station in Saguenay, Quebec, Canada, broadcasting the French-language network Noovo.
+The station is owned-and-operated by the Bell Media as a de facto semi-satellite of Montreal flagship CFJP-DT.
+CFRS-DT's studios are located on Rue Racine Est (co-located with sister stations CFIX-FM and CJAB-FM) in the former city of Chicoutimi, and its transmitter is located atop Mount Valin.
 On cable, the station is available on Vidéotron channel 5 and in high-definition on digital channel 605.

 History

 The station was launched in 1986 by local broadcaster Radio Saguenay, as a sister station of Radio-Canada affiliate CKRS-TV (now Radio-Canada O&O CKTV-DT).
 Until the creation of the "megacity" of Saguenay in 2002, it was licensed to Jonquière.

 Both stations were acquired by Cogeco in 1998, with CFRS becoming a TQS owned-and-operated station in 2001 when Cogeco bought controlling interest in the network.
 CFRS was part of V's takeover by Remstar in 2008.
 When TQS rebranded as V on August 31, 2009, CFRS dropped all non-network programming and became a de facto repeater of Montreal-based flagship CFJP-TV.

 The station began broadcasting exclusively in digital on September 1, 2011, after receiving authorization from the CRTC.